School-of-Rust/school-of-rust/README.md

 Because markdown is so simple and easy to write, I am able to write and revise and edit articles and tutorials much more efficiently.

+This may seem like a lot of work, but this setup allows me to write content for the site without relying on a complicated content management system like (such as *Wordpress* or *Ghost*).
+Static pages also load very fast, so the website is slim and snappy.

 ## Some Idiosyncrasies

 There are a couple tricks (*ahem*... hacks) I use to give myself a bit more flexibility when writing code tutorials, which I will document here... even if just for myself!